SHRAVANIRANE/SmartStockAI-agentic-ai-bootcamp/README.md

-# Inventory Demand Forecasting Agent
+# SmartStock AI - Inventory Demand Forecasting Agent

 A production-grade AI system that forecasts retail inventory demand, recommends optimal reorder quantities, and explains decisions in plain English using a Gemma 3 language model.